sherlock-audit/2023-09-perennial-judging/README.md

 Fixed in: https://github.com/equilibria-xyz/perennial-v2/pull/111.

+**panprog**

+1. `Vault(user,0,0,0)` increasing `checkpoint.count` (medium severity) - fixed
+2. Any user who is claiming still increases `checkpoint.count`, although he pays for the claim fully and doesn't participate in paying the keeper fee for deposit/redeem, thus he shouldn't increase `checkpoint.count` (low severity) - not fixed

+**kbrizzle**

+Since (2) is overcharging the fee instead of undercharging (claim pays entire settlement fee instead of splitting the resulting fee with others in version), we're going to leave this as-is.
+We'll make a note of this in case we improve the claiming flow in the future.

+**jacksanford1**

+Based on @kbrizzle's comment, Sherlock will consider the issue brought up in #2 in the comment above by panprog as acknowledged.

 # Issue M-4: MultiInvoker liquidation action will revert most of the time due to incorrect closable amount initialization

 Source: https://github.com/sherlock-audit/2023-09-perennial-judging/issues/44